1. Password Credentials

 Set data’s

-member’s value to the result of executing formData’sget()
+idmember’s value to the result of executing formData’sget()method on name.

 - "